bolner/FastCGI-bench/README.md

 ## Benchmark results

 The ApacheBench tool was used to measure the performance.
 As you can see, the non-async library fails during higher concurrency.
+All tests were run 10 times, and the best one (req/sec) was selected.

 ### Concurrency: **20** simultanous connections / 20'000 requests

+        ab -c 20 -n 20000 127.0.0.1/PATH

 | Library          | Req. /sec | Req.
 Time | Conc.
 R.T. | Longest R. | Failed |
 |------------------|-----------|-----------|------------|------------|--------|